 ARTICLE 7: REGIONAL ORGANIZATIONS

-7.4 When 7.3 a-c has been submitted to the Executive Board, the Board shall vote at
+Section 4: When Section 3 of this Article has been submitted to the Executive Board, the Board shall vote at

 its next regular meeting on whether to grant a charter to the granting Regional Young Republican Organization.